ietf-wg-asdf/SDF/sdf.md

 `sdfProperty` is used to model elements of state within Things modeled by the enclosing `sdfObject`.

-An named definition entry in `sdfProperty` may be associated with some protocol affordance to enable the application to obtain the state variable and, optionally, modify the state variable.
+A named definition entry in `sdfProperty` may be associated with some protocol affordance to enable the application to obtain the state variable and, optionally, modify the state variable.
 Additionally, some protocols provide for in-time reporting of state